microsoft/pxt/docs/project-tools.md

 Ordinary clipboard paste uses the same dependency checks while retaining normal Blockly copy/cut/paste behavior.
-The pencil renames code captures; for assets it opens the native editor in an isolated dialog. **Save** updates Backpack, not project assets; **Cancel** discards changes.
+The pencil renames code captures; for assets it opens the native editor in an isolated popup.
+Use its bottom name field and **Done**; closing works like the Assets tab and saves to Backpack, not project assets.
 Captures store target/PXT versions and warn before cross-version imports.

 Failed uploads retain a local copy with **Retry sync**.
 After 24 hours, add that copy to a project and capture it again.
 Invalid entries remain trashable.